 She started small–stopping by his locker to invite him to Mass, urging him into confessionals, gifting him a well-worn and annotated Bible wrapped in a rosary.
 He accepted the gifts hesitantly, because on one hand who the hell is this kid why does she keep giving me stuff she’s unnerving, but on the other hand she’s fucking 6’5” and strong as hell I am not getting beaten up because I didn’t go to church that’d be the stupidest fucking way to die ever.

 After a month, Katherine became frustrated that all of her noble work wasn’t paying off.
-She locked herself in her room one Thursday, much to her mother’s dismay, and prayed from sunrise to sunset with no interruption.
+She locked herself in her room one Thursday, much to her father’s dismay, and prayed from sunrise to sunset with no interruption.
 When the deed was done, she emerged with the solution she had sought and with the calm countenance she always saw on the faces of the statues at her cathedral.

 That night, when her parents had gone to sleep, she printed out some exorcism prayers (and ignored the warnings for priests alone to read them) and grabbed the biggest knife she could find in her kitchen.

 Ash Marwood had just been trying to eat some fucking lunch like a normal fucking guy.
 But godfuckingdamnit, nothing about his stupid life could ever be normal.
+He had just sat down for lunch when Katherine walked up and punched him in the face.

 Ash got up and started yelling what the hell? just as Kat started rattling off the prayer.
 He grabbed her to make her shut up, she pushed him, and soon the prayers were forgotten in their fight on the nasty black-and-white tile.